How to Transfer Data to Your New iPhone

 - Tap Back Up Now and wait for the backup to complete.

-- Set Up Your New iPhone:
+- Restore on Your New iPhone:

-- Select Restore from iCloud Backup.
+- When you reach the Apps & Data screen, select Restore from iCloud Backup.

 4. Transfer Data Using a Computer